hwchen/blog/content/posts/introducing-tophat.md

 # Rust Async Background
 For those readers who are not as familiar with the Rust async ecosystem, this section may provide more background on `tophat`'s design choices.

-There are two major async ecosystems for Rust: `tokio` and `async-std`.
-Because Rust does not have a bundled standard async runtime, each ecosystem provides its own.
+Rust does not have a bundled standard async runtime.
+Instead, users can choose from libraries that implement async runtimes, each with their own set of tradeoffs.
+While there are several in development, two have become the defacto choices for most web and network development: [tokio](https://tokio.rs/) and [async-std](https://async.rs/).

-Libraries developed for one ecosystem may not work with the other.
+Libraries developed for one runtime may not work with the other.
 The roadblocks are generally:

 - Usage of different `AsyncRead/AsyncWrite` traits in each ecosystem.
-This can be overcome with a shim like tokio's [compat](https://docs.rs/tokio-util/0.6.0/tokio_util/compat/index.html).
+Currently, this can be overcome with a shim like tokio's [compat](https://docs.rs/tokio-util/0.6.0/tokio_util/compat/index.html).
+In the future, these traits may be standardized.
 - Usage of `spawn` for new tasks, tied to the executor of an ecosystem.
 There's currently no easy solution, creating a bridge requires a trait in std.

-Library authors who want to support multiple runtimes have three options:
+Library authors who want to support multiple runtimes have some options:

 - Have the library start its own runtime in the background if necessary.
 - Use feature flags to switch runtime-specific code on/off in the library.
 - Reduce the surface area of the library: removing internal spawns tied to a runtime and requiring tasks to be spawned in user code.
 This strategy will work if the library can, for example, accept just `AsyncRead/AsyncWrite`.

 At the moment, many libraries are supporting option number two: feature flags.
 Perhaps this is tenable when there's only two runtimes to support.
-But if Rust would like to grow a diverse async ecosystem, this path would become more difficult as library authors have to support new code for each runtime.
+But if Rust tries to grow a more diverse async ecosystem, this path becomes more difficult as library authors have to support new code for each runtime.

 For me, the first option (starting a new runtime just for a library) doesn't have the best feel to me, even if it's possible.
 Rust is a language which values control and explicitness over resources.
 While this option may be more convenient for users, it pushes a major resource-handling choice into the background.